Americas

 By Emma Sheppard

 Katy Mitchell didn’t ever imagine she’d buy a laundry company.
 So, in June 2019, when she took control of the keys and cash boxes for 270 student laundry facilities around the UK, she could be forgiven for wondering what she’d just done.
-Fast forward five years and she’s doubled the turnover of the business, built a team of 25, and been named Managing Director of the Year for Laundry Solutions by SME News.
+Fast forward five years and she’s doubled the turnover of the business, built a team of 25, and been named Laundry Solutions MD of the Year in SME News' Managing Director of the Year Awards 2024.

 “It was a complete surprise,” she says of the award.
 “And absolutely brilliant to have some recognition – as a small business manager you’re so far away from being on a Forbes list or on the front page of MoneyWeek.
 We’re just really proud of what we do.”

 Mitchell didn’t take the most direct path.
 As an accountant turned consultant, she had spent most of her career working for global giants such as Virgin Mobile, Vodafone, RBS, Lenovo and BP.
 But she found herself dissatisfied at being at arm’s length from the nitty gritty of running an actual business.
-“At RBS, every time we executed a deal I was a bit bereaved.
-The management team of the business we were funding would go off and make plans and we’d be on to the next project.”
+"Every time we executed a deal at RBS, I was a bit bereaved.
+The management team of the business we were funding would go off and make plans, while we’d be onto the next project.”

 After leaving RBS and establishing herself as a consultant, primarily for SMEs, Mitchell started working with Alistair Copley, the founder of Washstation.
 That would continue for the next seven years, as she helped him prepare the business for exit.
 “I fell in love with the business a bit.
 When I sold it for him in 2017, I would have loved to have bought it,” she says.
 “Instead, Alistair went off in his direction to do his thing, and I started working with other businesses.”

 Payments are one of the most frequent interactions businesses have with their customers.
-It is imperative that payment technology is flexible, so customers can use their preferred method, and seamless.
+It is imperative that payment technology is seamless and flexible, so customers can use their preferred method.
 When there are issues, good customer support is paramount.
 One survey by the open banking platform Tink found that 88% of UK customers are prepared to abandon a transaction if faced with friction, and 77% expect payments to be instantaneous.
 Almost two thirds (63%) of those aged 18-34 expect to be able to pay for everything on their mobile phones.

 Elavon has also been open to innovation, which has allowed Mitchell and her team to explore more capabilities.
 “Customers don’t have any idea how their payments are getting processed, but one of the amazing things we’ve been able to do is automate refunds.
-Elavon has some really smart people, and have been so amenable to some of the creative things we’ve wanted to do and they have worked with our development team to make that happen.”
+Elavon has some really smart people, and have been so amenable to some of the creative things we’ve wanted to do.
+They've worked with our development team to make that happen.”

 Key benefits